Classifying CAD-60

 The next step is reading the text files with the information about the joints positions at different points in time during capturing of a certain activity.
 The data is read and saved locally as .npy files and corresponding labels as .pkl files.

-The saved files are then loaded into numpy arrays and used for feature extraction and fitting classifiers.
 A very simple and small set of features was selected for this first iteration of activities classification.
 However, the tools module serving as a library for features includes more functions for feature extraction than are currently used.
 They will be used at a later phase.

 Finally, an SVM classifier of scikit-learn library was used to classify the samples.
 The main module also produces an accuracy report and confusion matrices.